PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

 * Detection and Recognition Using Sliding Windows

-To perform CR using sliding windows, the following code snippet can be employed:
+To perform OCR using sliding windows, the following code snippet can be employed:

 ```Python
 from paddleocr import PaddleOCR